rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 - Ignore the `Cargo.lock` file and figure out all the latest versions that fit our specifications in `Cargo.toml`.
+- If that works, fetch and install all the new package versions.
-- If that works, write those versions out to the lock file.
+- Write those versions out to the lock file.

 But by default, Cargo will only look for versions larger than `0.3.0` and smaller than `0.4.0`.
 If the `rand` crate has released two new versions,